AP Exclusive: Ukraine recovers bodies from steel-plant siege

 “In the Zaporizhzhia region … there is the most threatening situation there,” Zelenskyy said.

-The survivors’ fate in Russian hands is shrouded in uncertainty.
-Zelenskyy said more than than 2,500 fighters who defended the plant are being held prisoner by the Russians, and Ukraine is working on getting them released
+The defenders’ fate in Russian hands is shrouded in uncertainty.
+Zelenskyy said more than than 2,500 fighters from the plant are being held prisoner, and Ukraine is working to win their release.

-The recovery of the fighters’ remains from the Azovstal ruins has not been announced by the Ukrainian government, and Russian officials have not commented.
+The recovery of their remains from the Azovstal ruins has not been announced by the Ukrainian government, and Russian officials have not commented.
 But relatives of soldiers killed at the plant discussed the process with The Associated Press.

-The exchange took place Thursday on the front line in the Zaporizhzhia region.

-The Avoz Regiment is a National Guard unit that grew out of a group called the Azov Battalion, formed in 2014 as one of many volunteer brigades that arose to fight Russia-backed separatists in eastern Ukraine.
-The Azov Battalion drew initial fighters from far-right circles.
+Anna Holovko, a spokeswoman for the Azov Regiment, said all 160 of the Ukrainian bodies turned over by the Russians were from the Azovstal ruins.
+She said that at least 52 of those bodies are thought to be the remains of Azov Regiment soldiers.

-Zhorin, the former Azov Regiment leader now co-commanding a Kyiv-based military unit, confirmed that remains recovered from Azovstal were among those exchanged in the swap.
+Maksym Zhorin, a former Azov Regiment leader now co-commanding a Kyiv-based military unit, confirmed that bodies from the steel plant were among those exchanged.

-Bodies were recovered last week from the mill and some were severely burned, he said.
+Viacheslav Drofa said the remains of his elder brother, Dmitry Lisen, did not appear to be among those recovered so far.
+He added that some of the dead were severely burned.

-The mother of a soldier killed in a Russian airstrike on the plant said the Azov Regiment telephoned her and said that her son’s body might be among those that were transferred to Kyiv.
+The mother of a soldier killed in an airstrike on the plant said the Azov Regiment telephoned her and said her son’s body might be among those transferred to Kyiv.
 The mother did not want her or her son to be identified by name, saying she feared that discussing the recovery process might disrupt it.

-“I’m just waiting for the body of my son,” she said.
-“It’s important for me to bury him in our Ukrainian land.”

-In other developments Monday, Ukraine’s efforts to resist Russia’s invasion loomed large over D-Day commemorations in France, where the 78th anniversary of the Normandy invasion was marked.
+In other developments Monday, Ukraine’s efforts to fight off Russia’s invasion loomed large over D-Day commemorations in France, where the 78th anniversary of the Normandy invasion was marked.

 “The fight in Ukraine is about honoring these veterans of World War II,” Army Gen. Mark Milley, chairman of the U.S. Joint Chiefs of Staff, said at the American Cemetery of Colleville-sur-Mer, overlooking Omaha Beach in Normandy.